Mochimochi07/Readme/Internet of Things/IOT.md

 The true meaning of IOT is the connection of the things for improvement.
 And not the other way around which is giving things sensors and other stuff.
+Putting Sensors in things are in the field of Robotics.
+Well, im not putting Robotics off but Robotics should not be the main thing for IOT.
+It should always be Data.
 Yeah, its kinda more like the Tesla's AC and Edison's DC where every current is connected wired or wireless.
-In terms of IOT, this can be a huge advantage or disadvantage because of distribution.
+In terms of IOT, this can be a huge advantage or disadvantage because of distribution of data.
-Some may be lowcost and some may be expensive. and some may be dangerous and the other may be not.
+Some transcations of IOT may be lowcost and some may be expensive. and some uses may be dangerous while the other may be not.